apl-ocean-engineering/amp-proc/README.md

 fish are present, or 2) a fish is present in both scenes.
 Therefore a trigger is raised when 1 of the following conditions is met:

-Markup: 1.
-6 or more fish are present in one camera image
+1. 6 or more fish are present in one camera image
 2. 3 or more fish are present in both camera images
 3. A positive trigger from a rectified image analysis algorithm
-          1. This algorithm involves rectifying both stereo images, and searching along the x axis to verify a detection with a similar size has been found in a similar location
+  - This algorithm involves rectifying both stereo images, and searching along the x axis to verify a detection with a similar size has been found in a similar location